-The fitting result of central charge decreases with decreasing $g$ $(>1/2)$, consistent with the result of HOTRG as demonstrated above.
-The monotonic behaviors also conform to the $c$ theorem of 2D renormalizable field theory\cite{Zamolodchikov}.
-However, the calculation\cite{21} in the scenario of transfer matrix doesn't conform to the $c$ theorem, where $c$ increases with $g$ decreasing.
+The fitted central charge $c$ decreases with decreasing $g$ $(>\frac{1}{2})$, consistent with the result of the HOTRG as demonstrated above.
+The monotonic behaviors also conform to the $c$ theorem of two-dimensional renormalizable field theory~\cite{Zamolodchikov}.
+However, the calculation~\cite{21} in the scenario of the transfer matrix does not seem to conform to the $c$ theorem, where $c$ increases when $g$ decreases.

-In terms of the consistence with the $c$ theorem in our simulations, there are two points needed to be addressed.
-On the one hand, starting from decoupled Ising limit, the lattice should be considered in the direction of $\pi/4$, then treats $J_1$ as perturbation.
-We thus use $T_0$ in Fig.~\ref{fig:TensorNcg} as initial tensor.
-On the other hand, the application of small $L_y$ does not suffice to the critical property although there is not truncation error in the numerical simulation.
-With regard to this point, we adopt iTEBD scheme to treat MPO and use the canonicalization for truncation to reach large $L_y$ in our work.
+Concerning the consistency with the $c$ theorem in our simulations, two comments are in order.
+On one hand, starting from decoupled Ising limit, the lattice should be considered in a rotated direction of $\pi/4$, with $J_1$ being treated as a perturbation.
+We thus use $T_0$ in Fig.~\ref{fig:TensorNcg} as the initial tensor.
+On the other hand, the usage of very small $L_y$ does not suffice to obtain the conformal data, although there is no truncation error in the numerical simulation.
+Thus, we adopt the iTEBD scheme to deal with relatively large $L_y$ .